SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

 I have already discussed the impact on the article on me in the post [Computer Science in High Schools](/2018/12/31/cs-in-high-schools/), so I will omit further analysis here.
-What has not been mentioned before is that I happened to find this article and read it right before our school’s trip to Inner Mongolia for a week of relief and cultural understanding.
+What has not been mentioned before is that I happened to find this article and read it right before our school's trip to Inner Mongolia for a week of relief and cultural understanding.
 To be fair, I still did not understand what was the actual point of the trip, so the above statement is just my best-effort guess.

-I correctly conjectured that I won’t enjoy the trip, so I pre-downloaded a lot of machine learning lecture videos and brought a linear algebra book with me.
-During a week there, I was reading classic ML papers and watching Andrew Ng’s videos to figure out _why the heck my classifier's training accuracy stuck at 40%_, while other students were playing board games at night.
+I correctly conjectured that I won't enjoy the trip, so I pre-downloaded a lot of machine learning lecture videos and brought a linear algebra book with me.
+During a week there, I was reading classic ML papers and watching Andrew Ng's videos to figure out _why the heck my classifier's training accuracy stuck at 40%_, while other students were playing board games at night.
 Against the wishes of anyone who wanted to convert me into a more “well-rounded” person, I was very proud of this openly nerdy act of defiance and even mentioned it in my graduation ceremony speech.